 Christmas Bucket List

-1. Decorate the Christmas tree while listening to holiday music.
+1. Decorate for Christmas while listening to holiday music.

 2. Write Santa a letter.